-Financial Outlook
+Financial outlook

-The Constabulary, in conjunction with the PCC, maintains a multi-year financial strategy to deliver efficient and effective financial management for the organisation.
-The provision of the three-year financial settlement in 2022/23 has assisted with medium term financial planning however recent economic conditions have increased the level of uncertainty for future cost pressure significantly.
+The Chief Constable, in conjunction with the PCC, maintains a multi-year financial strategy to deliver efficient and effective financial management for the organisation.
+The provision of the three-year financial settlement in 2022/23 has assisted with medium term financial planning however recent economic conditions have increased the level of uncertainty for future cost pressures significantly.